 I see it often being the case that after prolonged stress, pregnenolone levels dip and synthesis of downstream hormones decline.

 Pregnenolone is the mother of all hormones and is a neurosteroid.
 The most obvious explanation is because cortisol is ‘stealing’ or diverting pregnenolone for cortisol production and depleting it.
 When pregnenolone is depleted, there will be less of it to produce future cortisol production.

-However, there’s another possible contributing factor.
+However, there’s another possible contributing factor: cortisol.

 When you’re under high stress the body releases cortisol, which decreases your immune system.